Week 15 - Triton Football

 Yours In Triton Victory, Rich, Frank and Terry

-Rich Corder is a retired Sergeant with the Orange County Sheriff's Department and a 35 year resident of San Clemente.
+Rich Corder "Voice of the Tritons" is a retired Sergeant with the Orange County Sheriff's Department and a 35 year resident of San Clemente.
 Began working in San Clemente in 1979.
 Started coaching Freshman football at San Clemente High School in 1989.
 He has coached Triton Football at San Clemente for 22 years with 11 years calling the play by play on Friday Night Live.
 Rich has three Children that graduated from San Clemente High School.
 All three played sports there.
 Mike Baseball, Tiffany Soccer and Softball, and Dillon Football.

 Frank Kling currently works as the Director of Business Developmet for an Electrical Engineering Software Company.
 Frank is a 6 year resident of San Clemente and has been coaching youth football for more than 15 years.
 He has a son Kevin # 24 who is a Junior Defensive Back on the Tritions football team.
 Frank also supports the Trition football program as he smokes up over 50 lbs of Tri-Tip each home game for the Trition Snack-bar and fans.